 From the Bonneville Shoreline Trailhead continue driving south on the Corner Canyon Road for 1.0 miles to the Ghost Falls/Jacobs Ladder Trailhead (N40° 29' 39", W111° 48' 59").
 The Ghost Falls/Jacobs Ladder Trailhead is signed, easy to locate, contains a picnic area, information kiosk and restrooms.
 This trailhead is an excellent place to begin numerous hikes and mountain bike rides.
 In addition to hiking the Corner Canyon Trail system, this trailhead also provides access to the Storm Window Arch hike and Lone Peak.
 At the Ghost Falls/Jacobs Ladder Trailhead you will find a third gate.
 The gate is unlocked and open if the road beyond is dry.

-From the Ghost Falls/Jacobs Ladder Trailhead continue driving south on the Corner Canyon Road for 0.8 miles to the Peak View Trailhead (N40° 29' 18", W111° 49' 14").
+From the Ghost Falls/Jacobs Ladder Trailhead continue driving south on the Corner Canyon Road for 0.9 miles to the Peak View Trailhead (N40° 29' 18", W111° 49' 14").
 The Peak View Trailhead is signed, easy to locate, contains a picnic area and information kiosk.
 There is a fourth gate at this trailhead that is never unlocked.
-It should be noted that this is also the high point of the Corner Canyon Trail system, everything is downhill from this trailhead.
+It should be noted that this is pretty much the high point of the Corner Canyon Trail system, and just about everything is downhill from this trailhead.
 This trailhead is normally used by those with a shuttle vehicle looking for an all downhill route.

 There are too many route combinations to try and describe.
 All of the trails are great and offer something special.
 Ghost Falls (N40° 29' 45", W111° 49' 18") is a popular destination for nearly all of the routes and is particularly popular with hikers.
-In wet years the falls flow year round, but they have been know to stop flowing in late summer in dry years.
+The falls normally flow year round, but in late summer the flow is light.

 My recommendation for first time hikers visiting the area is to begin at the Coyote Hollow Trailhead and hike to Ghost Falls.
 This is a very enjoyable 3 mile round trip hike.

 My recommendation for first time mountain bikers is to begin at the Andy Ballard Trailhead and use Canyon Hollow Trail to reach the top of the incredible Rush Trail.
 The one-way Rush Trail is the centerpiece of the trail system for most mountain bike riders.
-Clarks Trail and Ghost Falls Trail are both excellent routes to reach the start of Rush Trail.
+Clarks Trail, Ann's Trail and Ghost Falls Trail are all excellent routes for mountain bikers to reach the start of Rush Trail.

 © Copyright 2000-, Climb-Utah.com